Parkinson - Drewvale

 Parkinson - Drewvale is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Parkinson-Drewvale has high cultural diversity, with 45.7% speaking a language other than English at home and 46.5% born overseas.
-Christianity is the main religion, comprising 45.9%.
-The 'Other' category comprises 3.8%, similar to Greater Brisbane's 3.8%.
+Parkinson-Drewvale has a high cultural diversity, with 45.7% of its residents speaking a language other than English at home and 46.5% born overseas.
+Christianity is the main religion in Parkinson-Drewvale, comprising 45.9% of people.
+The most notable overrepresentation is in the 'Other' category, which makes up 3.8% of the population compared to 1.3% across Greater Brisbane.

 Frequently Asked Questions - Diversity